JustisK/PyFX/README.md

 As a standard Python script, `PyFX` can be run from terminal or invoked using `system()` within C++ (or equivalent modes of shell interaction).

 ### Arguments
-`PyFX` takes three arguments:
+`PyFX` takes four arguments:
- * an input path (e.g. directory containing images and/or image-holding subdirectories),
+ * an input path (e.g. directory containing images and/or image-holding subdirectories) - default is './images'
- * an output  path (e.g. directory and filename),
+ * an output  path (e.g. directory and filename) - default is './output/features'
- * and a file extension (e.g. "csv", "txt") for the stored features.
+ * a **DOTLESS** file extension (e.g. "csv", "txt") for the stored features - default is 'hdf5'
+ * a Python-style boolean - True for compressed output, False for uncompressed - default is True

 ### Usage notes
 As of now, the script uses an 'unsafe' implementation, assuming correct input format for the target images and command line arguments.
 When using `PyFX`: